 Each year since we moderated the first roundtable in 2010, we have tracked changes in the business environment with roundtable participants who are all CEOs of MNCs in China.
 In 2017, MNCs may be facing the most complex and competitive environment than ever.
-At this year’s MNC China CEO Roundtable, Sitao Xu, Chief Economist & Partner, Deloitte China and Simon Cox, Emerging Markets Editor, The Economist will be the moderators to facilitate an exchange of insights and ideas among MNC business leaders for how to reset their China strategies and models as China resets its economy.
+At 2017’s MNC China CEO Roundtable, Sitao Xu, Chief Economist & Partner, Deloitte China and Simon Cox, Emerging Markets Editor, The Economist were the moderators to facilitate an exchange of insights and ideas among MNC business leaders for how to reset their China strategies and models as China resets its economy.

 The U.S. economy is strengthening and China's growth is stabilizing.
 But multinational companies cannot afford to relax because of intensifying competition from local rivals in emerging economies, and newly unpredictable terms of trade with the United States.
 The Trump administration has promised to loosen regulations and cut taxes on companies at home, even as it toys with protectionist measures against companies abroad.
 The aim is to support capital growth in America and combat capital outflow pressure.

 What will this mean for emerging markets in the global competition for capital?
 And how should multinational companies respond?
 Will they be tempted to "tariff-hop": building American plants to serve American customers?
 Or should they wait and see whether the protectionist bark is worse than its bite?
 Are multinationals in China faced with a two-fold challenge: tougher access to America’s market and more fierce competition in the China market?
 The competition for capital has always been ferocious, but the rules of the game have rarely been so unsettled.

 MNCs still plan to expand in China this year @Boao